Hannah is an associate in Osler’s Litigation department with specialized expertise in health advocacy.

 Hannah provides strategic legal advice and representation to hospitals, other health service providers and private companies in the health industry on all matters relating to health care in Canada.
 Her broad practice includes advocacy and regulatory work in the areas of privileges/credentialing (including appearances before hospital boards and the Health Professions Appeal and Review Board), risk management, assisted reproductive technology, health privacy (including appeals to the Information and Privacy Commissioner), access to information, mental health (including appearances before the Consent and Capacity Board), professional regulation and Coroner’s Inquests.
 Hannah is also co-Chair of Osler’s Women Lawyers’ Network and a member of Osler’s national Health and Safety Committee.

-Hannah holds a J.D. from the University of Toronto, Faculty of Law and a ﬁrst- class honours B.A. in Political Science from McGill University.
-During her undergraduate degree, she completed a research internship on assisted reproductive technology with the Women’s Legal Education and Action Fund (LEAF).
-Hannah has also worked at hospitals and research facilities in Toronto and in the U.K.
+Prior to practicing law, Hannah conducted research on assisted reproductive technology for the Women’s Legal Education and Action Fund (LEAF) and worked at hospitals and research facilities in Toronto and in the U.K.

-Hannah joined Osler as a summer student in 2013 and returned to complete her articles with the ﬁrm in 2014-2015.
+Hannah joined Osler in 2013 as a summer student and returned to complete her articles in 2014-2015.